ingmbioinfo/cancerhubs_shiny/README.md

 ## 🔍 Features

 - **View Dataframe**
-  Explore pre-processed gene tables for each tumour type.
-Choose between _All Genes_, _PRECOG_, _Only Mutated_, and _Only PRECOG_ subsets.
-Download filtered data as Excel.
+  Browse gene-level results per tumour type.
+Filter by evidence category, sort by any metric, search by gene symbol, and download custom tables.

 - **Gene Ranking**
-  Input a gene symbol to check its rank across cancers based on **Network Score**.
-Visualise and download the results, including a pan-cancer positioning plot.
+  Investigate the ranking of any gene across tumour types based on its Network Score.
+Includes lollipop plots and interactive tables.

 - **Common Genes**
-  Identify genes that consistently rank in the top N positions across multiple tumours.
-View results in a dynamic heatmap and export them.
+  Identify genes that rank highly in multiple tumours.
+A heatmap and downloadable table show recurrence patterns across datasets.

 - **Network Plot (3D)**
-  Visualise a 3D network of the top-scoring genes in a tumour dataset.
-Interactions are mapped based on known BioGRID interactions.
-Node colour, shape, and size encode multiple annotations.
+  Interactive 3D network showing top genes in a tumour, coloured by score or prognosis.
+Built using BioGRID data.

 - **Gene Network (2D)**
-  Explore direct interactors of any gene of interest.
-Visualise up to 50 interactors with igraph-style layout and download both the network image and tables.
+  View the interactome of any gene.
+A radial 2D layout shows mutated or PRECOG-significant interactors, with download options.

 ### Gene Subsets and Network Score